Itinerary in detail

 Day 11: Drive from Gyampesal to Kathmandu by private land cruiser

 Today we drive back to Kathmandu by our private land cruiser which takes around 7 hours and transfer to Hotel.
+Overnight at 4 star hotel in Kathmandu.

 Day 12: Final Departure from Kathmandu